bayasdev/envycontrol/README.md

 ```

 ### Caching added with 3.4.0
 A cache was added in version 3.4.0.
 The main purpose is to cache the Nvidia PCI bus ID so that a transition from integrated mode directly to nvidia mode is possible.

-> [!NOTE]
-> *Transition from integrated mode directly to nvidia mode is possible* does **NOT** means that changes will be applied on the fly.
-A reboot is still required.
+A reboot is required as usual so the changes can take effect.

 #### Cache file location